 Jonathan is very active in his community.
-He serves as vice chair of communications for Silver Spring Green, serves on the board of the Old Blair Auditorium Project, moderates his neighborhood list serve and continues to assist with the planning of Taste the World in Fenton Village.
+He helps with programs for Silver Spring Green, serves on the board of the Old Blair Auditorium Project, moderates his neighborhood list serve and continues to assist with the planning of the 5 th Annual Taste the World in Fenton Village (save the date, May 3, 2015).
 A fan of using technology more effectively, he is also a nonprofit director for Washington Apple Pi, a Metro area Mac user group.

 Dan Morales is an architect and urban planner who believes that buildings and communities should be designed for the people who will live in and among them.
 He volunteers his time to influence project outcomes that are attractive, human scaled, and sustainable over the long term.

 In collaboration with ESSCA, Dan provided feedback on aesthetics and massing for the